annabala/RunningPaceCalculator/readme.md

 # RunningPaceCalculator
-Calculator for runners, using vanilla JS
+Calculator for runners, using Vue.js

 ## In construction :)